Back to: ASP.NET Core Web API Tutorials

 When You Need to Enforce Context-Aware Access Control

-Authorization requirements might depend on the specific resource being accessed or the request context.
+Authorization requirements might depend on the specific resource being accessed or the context of the request.
 For example:

 - Only allow a user to access resources they own (e.g., order or profile).